moby/moby/docs/sources/reference/api/docker_remote_api_v1.14.md

         exit code is non-zero.
 If `on-failure` is used, `MaximumRetryCount` controls the number of times to retry before giving up.
         The default is not to restart. (optional)
+        An ever increasing delay (double the previous delay, starting at 100mS) is added before each restart to prevent flooding the server.
 -   **config** – the container's configuration

 Query Parameters: